adjust/xamarin_sdk/doc/ios/ios.md

 ### 7. Add tracking of custom events

 You can use adjust to track events.
-Lets say you want to track every tap on a particular button.
-You would create a new event token in your [dashboard], which has an associated event token - looking something like `abc123`.
+Let's say you want to track every tap on a particular button.
+You would create a new event token in your [dashboard], which has an associated event token - resembling something like `abc123`.
 In your button's `TouchUpInside` handler you would then add the following lines to track the tap:

 ```csharp